tosinonikute/TeamworkApp/README.md

 -  Rxjava and Retrofit for Network calls
 -  Use Gradle to build, jCenter/Maven Central for dependencies (no .jar dependencies)

-### Allows you to add tasks quickly by clicking on the Quick Task + button at the top right of the toolbar
+#### Allows you to add tasks quickly by clicking on the Quick Task + button at the top right of the toolbar

-### It also Allows you to Edit tasks quickly by clicking on the + Icon button at the top right of the toolbar
+#### It also Allows you to Edit tasks quickly by tapping on an item on the list

 Screenshots Below: